 These little pumpkin cookies are my latest obsession.
-Imbued with warm autumn spices like cinnamon, ginger, nutmeg and cloves, they’re cakey on the interior and slightly crisp on the exterior, with a bit of crunch from the raw sugar sprinkled on top.
+Imbued with warm autumn spices, like cinnamon, ginger, nutmeg and cloves, they have a cakey texture, with a bit of crunch from the raw sugar sprinkled on top.
 My family flocks to the kitchen as soon as I pull them out of the oven, and the first batch disappears before the second trays are even done.

-To begin, whisk the flour, baking soda, baking powder, salt, cinnamon, ginger, nutmeg and cloves in a bowl, and set aside.
+To begin, combine the flour, baking soda, baking powder, salt, cinnamon, ginger, nutmeg and cloves in a bowl.

 Beat in the eggs one at a time.

-Then mix in the vanilla extract and pumpkin purée.
+Then add the vanilla extract and pumpkin purée.

 Spiced Pumpkin Cookies

 - 3 cups all-purpose flour, spooned into measuring cup and leveled-off with back edge of knife

 - 1/2 teaspoon salt

 - 1 teaspoon ground ginger